Thorin88/cs407-video-summarisation-public/USER_GUIDE.md

 However, `frontend/backend/pipeline/src/train_notebook.ipynb` can be used to train up/retrain our models on the evaluation settings we mention in our report.
 Not all pretrained models were uploaded to Github to save space, and because our UI does not use models from all splits.
 However, the tabula submitted code contains all pretrained models.
 How to use `train_notebook.ipynb` will be covered in section **"Training models"** of this document.
 These models can then be used for video summarisation using our web based UI, or our command line based video summarisation.

+Also, as mentioned in the installation guide, it is important that you ensure you complete the steps that involve running `module load cs342-python` and `module load cuda11.2`.
+This line needs to be run each time you use a new terminal/console instance.

 ## Starting the UI

 1) Log into a DCS machine or a remote-xx node (with some kind of VNC Viewer).